Multi-node Acceleration for Large-scale GCNs: Conclusion

 \section{Conclusion}

-In this work, we aim to scale the single-node GCN accelerator to accelerate GCNs on large-scale graphs.
-We first identify the communication pattern and challenges of the multi-node acceleration for GCNs.
-Guided by the observations in characterization, we then propose MultiGCN, an efficient MultiAccSys for large-scale GCNs that trades network latency for network bandwidth.
+In this work, we aim to scale the single-node GCN accelerator to accelerate execution of GCNs on large-scale graphs.
+We first characterize the communication pattern and challenges of multi-node acceleration for GCNs.
+Guided by our observations, we then propose MultiGCN, an efficient MultiAccSys for large-scale GCNs that trades network latency for network bandwidth.
 MultiGCN achieves 4$\sim$12$\times$ and 2.5$\sim$8$\times$ speedup over baseline MultiAccSys and multi-GPU solution respectively.
+Designing multi-node acceleration systems is vital to enable practical execution of GNNs on real-world large-scale graphs.
+We believe our work will draw more attention to the design of domain-specific processor clusters for increasingly important GNNs and graph-structured data.